suvrotica/SuvroTuitionBlog/src/lib/posts/PMBA.md

 In 3.0, we outsourced control.
 In 4.0, we’re outsourcing cognition itself.

+For Industry 1.0 → 4.0, India is somewhere in late-3.0 moving into 4.0 in many sectors.
+Traditional manufacturing still carries a lot of 1.0/2.0 baggage (manual, unconnected machines), but a large, energetic push is *underway* toward real smart factories with IoT, cloud, AI, predictive maintenance, data continuity.
+We have started traveling but are not there yet, unlike say China.

+For Software evolution, India is cresting between Software 2.0 and early 3.0: widespread adoption of machine learning, AI tools, but AI-native engineering practices are not yet universal or deeply embedded.
+Many firms are still in the “augment human developer” mode rather than “AI colleague / co-designer / intent-driven development.”

 The moral, is simple: progress always hides its costs in plain sight.
 Every revolution makes us richer, faster, and more efficient—while quietly eroding some previous domain of human significance.

+But the uncomfortable kernel under the shiny rhetoric — India’s software and IT service economy was built on *comparative advantage in human labor*, not *comparative advantage in data or infrastructure*.
+What made sense in the 1990s—an abundant supply of English-speaking engineers who could write Software 1.0 code at one-fifth the Western cost—starts to collapse when Software 3.0 can write its own code and the Western client no longer needs to export the task.

+India is still largely exporting *keystrokes*, not *problems solved*.
+The big IT service firms—Infosys, TCS, Wipro, et al.—remain trapped in legacy business models where a human-hour is the fundamental economic unit.
+Generative AI annihilates that unit.
+A single AI agent can now do the equivalent of dozens of routine engineering or BPO roles, and it doesn’t bill overtime or sleep.
+The “bench” culture—thousands of engineers waiting for projects—becomes financial dead weight.

+The danger is systemic:

+**Domestic demand is too thin.** The internal digital economy isn’t yet large enough to absorb displaced coders.
+Most Indian companies still treat IT as a cost center, not an innovation driver.

+**Export dependency.** Around 60 % of India’s IT service revenue comes from the U.S. If those clients begin in-housing AI automation, offshore headcounts shrink fast.

+**Skill mismatch.** The educational pipeline still produces Software 1.0 engineers—syntax experts, not systems thinkers.
+Generative AI needs *prompt engineers, data curators, model evaluators*, not syntax typists.

+**Structural inertia.** The political economy favors employment over productivity.
+Automation is politically tricky when your median voter is underemployed.

+The shift from Software 1.0 to 3.0 changes the labor calculus from *“How many engineers can we hire?”* to *“How many models can we fine-tune?”* The export market rewards data ownership and domain insight now, not headcount.
+Nations that control proprietary datasets and high-value domains (healthcare, defense, energy, genomics) will thrive; nations that export labor without data sovereignty will find their advantage evaporating.

+The only sustainable path out is a domestic pivot: use AI internally, not just build it for others.
+That means digitizing Indian industry—agriculture, logistics, education, healthcare—at scale, making internal data useful, and creating products for India’s own billion-person market.
+The irony is that India’s greatest raw material isn’t labor anymore; it’s *entropy*—the vast, chaotic, under-structured data of daily life.
+If that can be structured and mined intelligently, India could skip the late stages of Industry 3.0 and reappear inside 4.0 with local gravity.

+Otherwise, yes—Software 1.0’s empire of coders will go the way of the textile mills when power looms arrived: obsolete not through malice, but through mathematics.